 There is extensive urine staining and droppings scattered throughout the church, with the bats flying around inside throughout the summer breeding season.

-The church is working with the Bats in Churches project to find out how the bats are using the church and to find sustainable solutions to reduce the mess, smell and nuisance without harming the bats.
+Following surveys in 2021 the church worked with the Bats in Churches project to find sustainable solutions to reduce the mess, smell and nuisance without harming the bats.

 A well-attended bat night was held in September 2021.
 In February 2023 the church hosted a cleaning workshop.
 The church is monitored for the National Bat Monitoring Programme roost count and is planning to install bat boxes in the churchyard, funded by the BiC project.